On the Subjects of Fearing the Unknown, Ambiguity in Horror, and Honoring the Tone of the Original Godzilla

 But we fans know better.

-It is common knowledge that the original story treatment for Godzilla, written by science fiction author Shigeru Kayama, featured the ultimately deleted concept of Godzilla’s ventures into the human world being driven largely by hunger.
-However, all references to this motivation – including the reshooting of Godzilla’s introductory shot to remove a bleeding cow from its jaws – were taken out of the final draft of the story in favor of heightened ambiguity.
+It’s common knowledge that the original story treatment for Godzilla, written by science fiction author Shigeru Kayama, featured the ultimately deleted concept of Godzilla’s ventures into the human world being driven largely by hunger.
+However, all references to this motivation — including the reshooting of Godzilla’s introductory shot to remove a bleeding cow from its jaws — were taken out of the final draft of the story in favor of heightened ambiguity.
 The decision to remove any clearly defined motivation from Godzilla’s attack was a brilliant one; the monster was transformed into a force as supernatural as it was the product of science gone awry.

-Admit it… would the original Godzilla have been as scary if you found out all it wanted was to eat a good meal?
+Admit it… would the original Godzilla have been nearly as scary if you found out all it wanted was to eat a good meal?

-This is a film I love, a film I treasure and respect beyond words.
+This is a film that I love, a film that I treasure and respect beyond words.
 What’s more, it’s a film loved and respected around the world.
 The amount of time, effort, and care a novel adaptation of this film deserves is, in my mind, monumental, and a huge part of that will be preserving the feelings of dread and fear that I described above.
 The film used atmosphere to effectively communicate these feelings, respecting the audience enough to let them feel the tone rather than having the characters tell the audience how they should feel.
 This is the approach I will be using, as well.

-Of course, there’s also the matter of writing those 30+ sequels…
+Plus, there’s also the matter of writing those 30+ sequels…

 But I’ll crush… ahem, cross that bridge when I get to it…